by Sirio LUGINBÜHL

 1971 / 8mm / color / sound / 1S / 12' 04

-This “mysterious” film had been in my mind for years.
-And because this work is testament to my lack of knowledge, I don’t want any copy of it to be ever made, so that the film material will slowly and relentlessly deteriorate, and the work go back to the void it comes from.
+This "mysterious" film has been on my mind for years now, and as this work is a testament of my lack of culture, I do not desire for any copy to be made from it.
+I wish for the plastic film to slowly and relentlessly deteriorate - for the work to return to the void it came from. »

-Cinema Underground Oggi, curated by Sirio Luginbühl, Mastrogiacomo Editore, Image 70, p.47, Padova, 1974.
-(French translation from Italian by Enrique Seknadje)
+Cinema Underground Oggi, directed by Sirio Luginbühl, Mastrogiacomo Editore, Image 70, p.
+47, Padova, 1974.

 |distribution format||Digital file on server (HD)|